mtkhan3/policy-lab-playbook/README.md

 **Be open to user research.**

 Students need to do user research activities, like interviewing and prototype testing, in order to practice human-centered design.
 User research will also lead to greater impact.
 As you develop your partners for Policy Innovation Lab, ask various stakeholders if it would be ok if students reached out to you during the semester.
 Also be open to students utilizing or developing their own contacts for user research.

+**Set up opportunities for user testing from the beginning.**
+Early on, start strategizing what access you have to users and begin setting up interviews throughout the duration of the project.
+The quality of your users will differ if you wait until the last minute and have to obtain feedback from users that are not in your target population.

+**Diversify your pool of users.**
+Often technology is designed for the educated and wealthy.
+Government services are meant to be for the greater public and that means ensuring that the voices of a range of users are included in your user research.

 ## Play 2 - Establish regular and professional communication channels with your partner.